 Occasionally questions may arise regarding the meaning or intent of portions of this standard as it relates to specific applications.
 When the need for an interpretation is brought to the attention of the secretariat, the secretariat will initiate action to prepare an appropriate response.
-Since ANSI Z136 standards represent a consensus of concerned interests, it is important to ensure that any interpretation has also received the concurrence of a balance of interests.
+Since ANSI-approved Z136 standards represent a consensus of concerned interests, it is important to ensure that any interpretation has also received the concurrence of a balance of interests.
 For this reason, the secretariat is not able to provide an instant response to interpretation requests except in those cases where the matter has previously received formal consideration.
 Requests for interpretations and suggestions for improvements of the standard are welcome.
 They should be sent to ASC Z136 Secretariat, Laser Institute of America, 13501 Ingenuity Drive, Suite 128, Orlando, FL 32826.

-This standard was processed and approved for submittal to ANSI by ASC Z136.
+This standard was developed by Standards Subcommittee 3 (SSC-3) "Safe Use of Lasers in Health Care" and approved by ANSI Accredited Standards Committee (ASC) Z136 for Safe Use of Lasers.
 Committee approval of the standard does not necessarily imply that all members voted for its approval.

-Robert Thomas, Committee Chair Sheldon Zimmerman, Committee Vice-Chair Ben Edwards, Committee Secretary Notice (This notice is not a normative part of ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments.)
+Robert Thomas, Committee Chair Sheldon Zimmerman, Committee Vice-Chair Edward Early, Committee Secretary Notice

+(This notice is not a normative part of ANSI Z136.3-2018, American National Standard for Safe Use of Lasers in Health Care.)